St. William School Autism Program

 St. William School is registered as a private provider with the Ohio Autism Scholarship Program.

 Interested in enrolling your child in St. William School Autism Scholarship Program?
 Please call the school office at 513-471-2989.
 You should be prepared to provide your child's current IEP, ETRs (Evaluations of all types), Birth Certificate, Immunization records, and proof of residence such as a utility bill.
 A screening will be scheduled to determine proper placement within the program.
-Registration fee is $175 or $225 depending on time of year.
+Registration fee is $175 or 9 monthly payments of $25.

 Elizabeth Gronotte, Intervention Specialist (K-12), Early Childhood (P-3)